by Rachel Sears, Associate

-Don’t wait until you think you or your loved on is “old enough”.
+Don’t wait until you think you or your loved one is “old enough.”
 You have a window of opportunity before that point that you don’t want to miss.
 Look for signs of changing mental capacity such as leaving a burner on, wearing the same clothes every day, or getting confused about schedules.
 Generally, person/place/time orientation issues are a red flag.

 The sooner you begin talking and planning, the easier it will be for everyone involved.
 Discuss your plans with your family so everyone is on the same page.
 There are lots of resources online for initiating conversations about aging and dying.

 When thinking about who you should name, consider the people in your life who know you well, are familiar with your wishes, and are in the best position to advocate for you – both in the healthcare environment and with your finances.
 It’s important to talk this through with the people who you plan to name in your healthcare directive and power of attorney.
 Don’t name anyone unless you’ve asked them if they are willing to serve.